arez/arez/docs/project_setup.md

 To configure Maven to support Arez you need to add a dependency on the library as well as configure the compiler to use the Arez annotation processor.

-Most Arez applications make use of the annotation driven [component model](components.md) and will thus use of the `arez-component` artifact.
+The core elements of Arez as well as the annotations and infrastructure for the annotation driven [component model](components.md) are included in the `arez-core` artifact.
 To add this library to your Maven project, simply add the following to your `pom.xml`:

 ```xml
 <project>